LGBTQ rights in the Bahamas: Discrimination protections

+The Communications Act (2009) on "Content Regulation" states that The Utilities Regulation and Competition Authority (URCA) may by determination issue regulatory and other measures to regulate content services intended for reception by subscribers of carriage services or by broadcasting.
+URCA shall issue codes of practice which will be taken into account the matter that is likely to incite or perpetuate hatred against, or vilifies, any person or group on the basis of ethnicity, nationality, race, gender, sexual preference, age, religion or physical or mental disability.

 On 17 June 2011, the Bahamian Government expressed support for the UN declaration on sexual orientation and gender identity.
 However, no government action has been taken to ensure that LGBT citizens are included in non-discrimination clauses in statute laws.

 Discrimination in areas such as employment, education, housing, healthcare, banking, and public businesses on the basis of sexual orientation or gender identity is not illegal.
 Likewise, there are no national hate crime laws to prevent or punish violence directed toward people in the LGBT community.

 In 2001, the government proposed an Employment Bill, which included a clause that banned workplace discrimination based on sexual orientation.
 The clause was removed shortly after the bill was passed.

 Constitutional protections

 The Bahamian Constitution provides various civil liberties, but its prohibition against discrimination does not include sexual orientation or gender identity.
 Efforts to include sexual orientation in a newly proposed Constitution have been blocked by members of a government-appointed commission which opposes homosexuality based on religious motivations.

 On 21 March 2006, the Constitutional Reform Commission presented a preliminary report to a previous Progressive Liberal Party (PLP) government.
 The Commission indicated that citizens must be treated equally regardless of religion, political affiliation, race, sex and gender.
 However, despite recommendations, it did not regard sexual orientation as an attribute deserving protection from discrimination.